lightly-io/workshop-sustainable-productivity/research.md

 - [Mental illness sick leave most common in ages 30-39.] (http://www.svt.se/nyheter/lokalt/vasterbotten/har-ar-de-mest-utsatta-yrkena)
 - [Mental illness most common among teachers and health workers.] (http://www.svt.se/nyheter/lokalt/vasterbotten/har-ar-de-mest-utsatta-yrkena)
 - [Lack of feedback as a reasons for burnout](https://hbr.org/2016/11/beating-burnout)

-## Research mentioned in workshop that lack links on this page:
-- The talking cure research, prefrontal cortex

 ## Topics to further research:
 - How is stress correlated with workload? (rather than control vs. responsibility)